Church Events - Claiborne Progress

 Twin City Baptist Church now offers sign language interpretation of the services.
 Everyone is welcome.

 Thompson Chapel United Methodist Church Clothing Bank is in need of any and all donations.
 Open Wednesday and Saturday from 9 a.m. until 2 p.m.
-Call 626-3913 or 626-4435 for info.
+For more information, call 626-3913 or 626-4435.

 Claiborne County Ministerial Association Pastors and preachers of Claiborne County, the Claiborne County Ministerial Association needs your help.
 We now only have a few members.
 We do volunteer chaplain work at Claiborne Medical Center.
 If God leads you to be a part of this ministry, we meet once a month at the Claiborne Medical Center conference room on the fourth Thursday of the month at 7 p.m.
 For further information call 865-585-7112.
 President, Kenny Clark.